Napoleon III: In fiction

 Napoleon III is a principal character (with Horatio Hornblower) in C. S. Forester's final story The Last Encounter.

 Life in the Second Empire is depicted in Emile Zola's epic Rougon-Macquart cycle of 20 novels.
 Napoleon III appears in La Curée (1872), when the Saccards attend a ball at the Tuileries.

 Titles, styles, honours and arms

 Titles and styles

 During his tenure as President of the Second French Republic, Louis Napoleon Bonaparte adopted the style and title of "His Imperial Highness, the Prince-President of the French Republic".
-Once he became emperor, his style and title became " His Majesty Napoleon the Third, by the Grace of God and the will of the Nation, Emperor of the French".
+Once he became emperor, his style and title became " His Imperial Majesty Napoleon The Third, by the Grace of God and the Will of the Nation, Emperor of the French".

 As head of state of France, Napoleon III was also ex officio Co-Prince of Andorra, from 1848 as Prince-President of the French Republic, and from 1852 as Emperor of the French.